Best Airports In Thailand: BKK vs DMK vs CNX vs HKT

 Beyond The Holiday:

-For those considering a permanent move or an extended stay of up to five years, the Destination Thailand Visa (DTV) has revolutionized the process for remote workers and adventurers.
+For those considering a permanent move or an extended stay of up to five years, the Destination Thailand Visa (DTV) has revolutionised the process for remote workers and adventurers.

 If relocating with pets, BKK is the preferred port of entry due to the dedicated Animal Quarantine Station.
 Bringing a cat or dog requires an import permit (valid for 60 days) and a health certificate.

 Ensure your companions are microchipped and vaccinated for Rabies at least 21 days before departure.
-Thailand is incredibly pet-friendly, particularly in neighborhoods like Ari in Bangkok or Nimman in Chiang Mai.
+Thailand is incredibly pet-friendly, particularly in neighbourhoods like Ari in Bangkok or Nimman in Chiang Mai.

 Which airport is better for a first-time visitor to Bangkok?